EvoGroupTN/gitlab-ai-co-reviewer/README.md

-# GitLab Merge Request Viewer
+# GitLab Merge Request AI Co-Reviewer

 A cross-platform Electron application for viewing and managing GitLab merge requests assigned to you.